WSU-kduncan/3120-cicd-WeiChen66/README-CI.md

  Create a dockerfile FROM httpd and copied the html files in website folder . /usr/local/apache2/htdocs/.
  Used command  docker build -t website . to build the image.
 - how to run the container
  Command docker run -itd -p 80:80 --name website website
+- how to view the project running in the container Open broswer and search http://IPaddress:80

 ![Screenshot of web](CI.jpg)